David J. Dries, MD

 - Practicing Specialty: Critical Care Surgery, Surgery

-A native of Milwaukee, Dr. Dries entered Purdue University in 1972 and completed his course work there with a Bachelors and Masters degree in Electrical Engineering in 1976.
-He attended medical school at the University of Chicago and completed postgraduate training as a general surgeon.
-Through additional training and work Duke University, the University of California at Irvine and Loyola University Medical Center in Chicago, I added qualifications in surgical critical care.
+A native of Milwaukee, Wisconsin, I entered Purdue University in 1972 and completed my coursework there with a bachelor's and master's degree in electrical engineering in 1976.
+I attended medical school at the University of Chicago and completed postgraduate training as a general surgeon.
+Through additional training and work Duke University, the University of California at Irvine, and Loyola University Medical Center in Chicago, I added qualifications in surgical critical care.

 - Medical School: University of Chicago-Pritzker School of Medicine 1980